 What do you think of when you think of blood sugar spikes and the foods you eat?
 Carbohydrates are likely to come to mind since they get a good amount of attention when talking about prediabetes, diabetes, and blood sugar.
 They can be harmful, but a generalization that “carbs are bad” is not true.

 People with prediabetes can eat carbohydrates without spiking blood sugar levels, gaining weight, or doing other harm to their health.
 Not only can you avoid harm from eating carbohydrates, but you can actually do some good for your health by eating the right ones in the right ways.

-Types of Carbohydrates in Food
+Types of Carbs in Food

 Different types of carbohydrates have different effects on your body and blood sugar levels.
 The main types of carbohydrates in food are sugars, starches, and fiber.
 Sugars are small molecules that your body can quickly break down into a type of sugar called glucose, which enters your bloodstream and causes higher blood glucose, or blood sugar, levels.
 Some sugars are naturally in foods such as fruit and dairy products, but most of the harm comes from consuming sugars that are added to foods such as sweets, soft drinks, sweetened foods such as cereal and flavored yogurt, and sugar-sweetened condiments.

 Starches are long, sometimes complex, chains of glucose.
 Though they take longer to break down than simple sugars, they are still able to enter your bloodstream relatively quickly in the form of glucose.
 Sources include bread, pasta, rice, cereal, other grain products, beans, potatoes, butternut squash, corn, and other starchy vegetables.